You can now get a Bid Bond (almost) instantly. For Bids under $100,000, click here

 Just fill out our bond application here and email it to [email protected] - click here to get our Indiana Bid Bond Application

 A bid bond is issued as part of a bid by a surety bond company to the project owner.
 The owner is then assures that the winning bidder will take on the contract under the terms at which they bid.

 Most bid bonds contain a bid percentage (usually five (5%) or ten (10%) percent, is forfeited if you don’t accept the job).

 How much does a Bid Bond Cost in Indiana?

 Swiftbonds does not charge for a bid bond (with two exceptions, see below).
-The reason that we don't charge for a bid bond is that we will charge for the performance bond if you win the contract.
-The cost of a performance bond can vary widely depending on the amount of coverage that is required (see below).
+The reason that we don't charge for a bid bond is that we will charge for the contract bond if you win the contract.
+The cost of a this can vary widely depending on the amount of coverage that is required (see below).